CEO / Founder

 One of her favourite African proverbs: Alone you go faster, Together you go further

-Both saddened and infuriated at the sheer number of incidences and witnessing the debilitating effects not only to Victim-Survivors but their families, friends and community, Manuela proudly Stands Up and Speaks Out against Domestic and Family Violence.
+Both saddened and infuriated at the sheer number of incidences and witnessing the debilitating effects not only to Victim-Victim-survivors but their families, friends and community, Manuela proudly Stands Up and Speaks Out against Domestic and Family Violence.

 Manuela proudly leads, and jointly works with, equally passionate volunteers to make a difference to the lives of so many individuals.
 Manuela is inspired by people and in awe of their resilience, which drives her to continue making a difference.